hegland/cmepy/doc/models/catalytic_reaction.rst

 Overview
 ~~~~~~~~
-This model defines the following 'catalytic reacion' system:
+This model defines the following 'catalytic reaction' system:

 .. math::